LOOKING FOR A GOLF SCHOLARSHIP?

 Golf scholarships – How good do you have to be?

-Athletic golf scholarships can be achieved if you are at the right level.
-To be considered for a scholarship to America a golfer should be playing off a handicap of 4 or better by the time they’re ready to leave for the states.
-To be considered for a scholarship to one of the top universities in America an athlete should be competing in the top national tournaments, this will show college coaches that the athlete/player is ready to compete at a high level in the USA.
+Athletic golf scholarships can be achieved if you are at the proper level.
+The average male collegiate golfer is approximately a 0 handicap.
+The average female collegiate golfer is approximately a 2 handicap.
+Golfers can be considered for universities at a higher handicap.
+However, to be considered for a scholarship to one of the top recognizable universities in America an athlete should be competing in the top national tournaments at a younger age with a lower tournament handicap, this will show college coaches that the athlete/player is ready to compete at a high level in the USA.

-Coaches will also look at an athlete’s potential, it’s a vital aspect, as coaches know from experience that even moderate athletic performance can be boosted immensely with their intensive training methods.
-A college recruitment coach will look at a sport CV or the athlete, photographs, video and our staffs advice regarding the athlete’s ability.
+Coaches will also look at an athlete’s potential, it is a vital aspect, as coaches know from experience that even moderate athletic performance can be boosted immensely with their intensive training methods.
+A college recruitment coach will look at a sport’s CV, photographs, video, tournament results and our staff’s advice regarding the athlete’s ability.

 American Golf Facilities